 There’s support for full 180/360-degree head-tracking, a wealth of different file types and formats and a really quite functional virtual menu that you operate with gaze detection, so just by looking at the item.
-The one negative is that there’s no good way of streaming content directly from URLs.
+The one negative is that there’s no good way of streaming videos directly from URLs.

 Vars VR Player PRO

-This, yet again, is another VR app that somehow manages to have a confusing name, as there’s another version called Vars VR Video Player from the same dev.
+This, yet again, is another VR video app that somehow manages to have a confusing name, as there’s another version called Vars VR Video Player from the same dev.
 Nonetheless, both are free to download, the Pro version just has a few more features than the other.

-If you want to stream and have a whole lot of settings to play around with (like the ability to control parameters like eye distance, lens correction, field of view, vertical position, brightness, saturation or aspect ratio, among others and you want it to work reliably with most types of content, then Vars VR Player Pro is our recommendation.
+If you want to stream videos and have a whole lot of settings to play around with (like the ability to control parameters like eye distance, lens correction, field of view, vertical position, brightness, saturation or aspect ratio, among others and you want it to work reliably with most types of content, then Vars VR Player Pro is our recommendation.